|Last update||27 May 2021|

-Wizard of Oz is a licenced slot machine, based on the movie of the same name.
+Wizard of Oz is a WMS licenced slot machine, based on the movie of the same name.

 So, naturally, you can expect lions and scarecrows and tin men (Oh my!) along with Judy Garland’s face, witches, tornadoes and dustbowl twisters.